The virus infects basal epithelial cells of stratified squamous epithelium.

 Figure 1.
 Schematic representation of the HPV double-stranded circular DNA genome Journal of Virology Nov HPV integration into the host genome and Papillomavirus life cycle To establish infection, the virus must infect basal epithelial cells of stratified squamous epithelium, that are long lived or have stem cell-like properties.
 Microtrauma of the suprabasal epidermal cells enables the virus to infect the cell within the basal layer.

 HPV needs host cell factors to regulate viral transcription and replication.
-Their function is to subvert the cell growth-regulatory pathways by binding and inactivating tumor suppressor proteins, cell cyclins, and cyclin-dependent kinases and modify the cellular environment in order to facilitate viral replication in a cell that is terminally differentiated and has exited the human papillomavirus is responsible for cycle 4.
+Their function is to subvert the cell growth-regulatory pathways by binding and inactivating tumor suppressor proteins, cell cyclins, and cyclin-dependent kinases and modify the cellular environment in order to facilitate viral replication in hpv high risk dna type 16 cell that is terminally differentiated and has exited the cell cycle 4.

 Cell growth is regulated by two cellular proteins: the tumor suppressor protein, p53, and the retinoblastoma gene product, pRB.
-Unlike in many other cancers, the p53 in cervical cancer is usually wild type and human papillomavirus is responsible for not mutated.
+Unlike in many other cancers, the p53 in cervical cancer is usually wild type and is not mutated.

 The outcome is stimulation of cellular DNA synthesis and cell proliferation.
 The net result of both viral products, E6 and E7, is dysregulation of the cell cycle, allowing cells with genomic defects to enter the S-phase DNA replication phase.
 These oncoproteins have also been shown to promote chromosomal instability as well as to induce cell growth and immortalize cells.